-CiviCRM's email campaign features received a A for usability in NTEN's 2011 Nonprofit Data Eco-System report.
+CiviCRM's Event Management feature received an A for value in NTEN's 2011 Nonprofit Data Eco-System report.

 The Network of Sacred Heart Schools is an association of Catholic independent schools and the U.S. Province of the Society of the Sacred Heart.
 The integration of CiviCRM deeply into their new website helps keep their contact data current with much less effort on their part, as well as updating their publically facing maps and information on-the-fly and streamlining event management for conferences they hold.